Study Portuguese and Brazilian Cultural Studies at Boston University

 The study of Portuguese is your gateway to the vibrant cultures of 260 million people who make up the Lusophone world.
 Portuguese is the sixth most widely spoken language and the third most widely spoken European language after English and Spanish.
 The language ranges 4 continents and is the working and/or official language in important international organizations (the African Union, The Community of Portuguese Language Countries, European Union, Mercosul, the Organization of American States, the Organization of Ibero-American States, and the Union of South American Nations.)
 In addition, Brazil is the leading industrial and economic power of Latin America and numerous scientists consider it to have the greatest biological diversity in the world.

 Dr. Célia Binaconi teaches language-level and Portuguese cultural courses, and advises the Boston University Brazilian Association.
-Professor Rodrigo Lopes de Barros teaches courses on Brazilian and Caribbean literature, art, and culture, as well as
+Professor Francisco Quinteiro Pires teaches courses on Luso-Brazilian literature and culture.

 Overview of the Program